MrFrety/One-Time-Pad/README.md

 Installation
 --

 To install this software, all you need to do is clone the repository into a web directory.
-Alternatively, replace the script in index.html that calls jQuery from Google's API servers with a local copy of jQuery to run this from a local directory.
+Alternatively, replace the script in index.html that calls jQuery from Google's API servers with a local copy of jQuery (only THIS IS DONE IN THIS REPO) to run this from a local directory.

 License